Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), your body's main energy source.

 Seek emergency help if:

 Hypoglycemia occurs when your blood sugar (glucose) level falls too low.
-There are several reasons why this may happen, the most common being a side effect of drugs used for the treatment of diabetes.
-But to understand how hypoglycemia happens, it helps to know how your body normally regulates blood sugar production, absorption and storage.
+There are several reasons why this may happen, the most common is a side effect of drugs used to treat diabetes.

 Blood sugar regulation